Valafi/UE5-Style-Guide/README.md

 #### Never Use Spaces <a name="content-structure--folder-names--no-spaces"></a>

-Re-enforcing [Always Use PascalCase](#content-structure--folder-names--pascalcase), never use spaces.
+This is a re-enforcement of the most important part of [Always Use PascalCase](#content-structure--folder-names--pascalcase): never use spaces.
 Spaces can cause various engineering tools and batch processes to fail.
 Ideally, your project's root also contains no spaces and is located somewhere such as `D:\Project` instead of `C:\Users\My Name\My Documents\Unreal Projects`.

 #### Never Use Unicode Characters And Other Symbols <a name="content-structure--folder-names--no-unicode"></a>

 If one of your game characters is named 'Zoë', its folder name should be `Zoe`.
-Unicode characters can be worse than [Spaces](#content-structure--folder-names--no-spaces) for engineering tool and some parts of UE5 don't support Unicode characters in paths either.
+Unicode characters can be worse than [Spaces](#content-structure--folder-names--no-spaces) for engineering tools and some parts of UE5 don't support Unicode characters in paths either.

 Related to this, if your project has [unexplained issues](https://answers.unrealengine.com/questions/101207/undefined.html) and your computer's user name has a Unicode character (i.e. your name is `Zoë`), any project located in your `My Documents` folder will suffer from this issue.
 Often simply moving your project to something like `D:\Project` will fix these mysterious issues.

-Using other characters outside `a-z`, `A-Z`, and `0-9` such as `@`, `-`, `_`, `,`, `*`, and `#` can also lead to unexpected and hard to track issues on other platforms, source control, and weaker engineering tools.
+Using other characters outside `a-z`, `A-Z`, and `0-9` such as `@`, `-`, `_`, `,`, `*`, and `#` can also lead to unexpected and hard-to-track issues on other platforms, source control, and weaker engineering tools.

-### Use a Top Level Folder For Project Specific Assets <a name="content-structure--top-level"><a>
+### Use a Top Level Folder for Project Specific Assets <a name="content-structure--top-level"><a>

 All of a project's assets should exist in a folder named after the project.
 For example, if your project is named 'Generic Shooter', *all* of it's content should exist in `Content/GenericShooter`.